Injury Attorneys | Restoring LivesTM

 Even when abuse is minor, elders who were abused are at a 300% higher risk of premature death.
 Nursing home abuse can be hard to spot because of the shame or humiliation reporting the abuse can cause.
 In addition, residents may lack the physical strength to ward off abusers.
 That’s why it’s important that friends and family members visit often and know what to look for.
 Be on the lookout for the following signs.

 Common signs your loved one may be suffering from physical abuse include:

 To qualify as neglect, mistreatment can be either intentional or unintentional.
-It comes down to whether or not a caregiver is taking the appropriate measures to ensure that the resident is given the necessities to live a happy, safe, and healthy lifestyle.
+It comes down to whether or not a caregiver is taking appropriate measures to ensure that the resident is given the necessities to live a happy, safe, and healthy lifestyle.
 The goal is to help them live independently like they were in the past.
 Warning signs of neglect include:

-Of all elderly abuse types, elderly sexual abuse might be the most horrific.
+Of all elderly abuse types, sexual abuse might be the most horrific.
 Worse yet, sexual abuse is committed by a primary caretaker in a nursing home facility 81% of the time.
 Only 30% of victims actually report their abuse.
 Help increase the number of reports if you’ve spotted any of these warning signs:

 Emotional abuse is the hardest to detect and is therefore the hardest to study.
 So far, researchers have discovered that the most common signs of emotional abuse are:

 When a patient is bedridden, there shouldn’t be any ATM withdrawals from their bank accounts.
 Unfortunately, these things happen all too often.
 Financial exploitation costs the elderly approximately $2.6 billion annually.
 Review your loved ones’ finances regularly and be wary if you notice any of these changes: